How to grow and care for a croton plant

 Tuscan Path have a great range of pots to choose from in all sorts of designs, colours and styles.
 Choose a pot that'll suit your style and your home.
 Timeless and traditional, or contemporary and chic?
 There are pots to suit every taste.

 Obviously, all plants need room to grow.
 So it's important to get your plant-to-pot ratio right.
 For the sake of the plant, choose a pot that'll provide enough height and depth to hold the plant.
 Also, make sure the pot isn't too big or small for the plant as this will look a bit odd.

 There are now lightweight pots made of plastic composite materials that are absolutely perfect for small spaces and apartment balcony living.
 These include the Tuscan Path Stone Art range, which are a stone and plastic blend and the Tuscan Path Stream Lite range, which are a concrete and plastic blend.
-There's also the Tuscan Path Abbey pot, which is a fibreglass pot that is a lightweight and incredibly stylish option for balcony gardens or indoors.
+There's also the Tuscan Path Harper pot, which is a fibreglass pot that is a lightweight and incredibly stylish option for balcony gardens or indoors.

 Tuscan Path have pots made of natural materials like timber and terracotta, which will age gracefully and grow in character.
 Pots made of materials like glass reinforced cement or timber composites offer a natural look with the added bonus of being durable, hard-wearing and even UV-resistant.

 All plants need adequate drainage, otherwise they'll drown in excess water.
 Outdoor pots should have at least one drainage hole to ensure water can run freely through the soil and out the bottom.
 Indoor pots will generally not have a drainage hole, with the plant generally kept in its plastic pot using the decorative or 'cache' pot as the saucer.

 For more great balcony and courtyard garden ideas, check out our full range of pots from Tuscan Path.